MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatefileex2.md

 **FltCreateFileEx2** is similar to [**FltCreateFile**](./nf-fltkernel-fltcreatefile.md) and [**FltCreateFileEx**](./nf-fltkernel-fltcreatefileex.md), except that it supports the *DriverContext* input parameter.

-To specify an extra create parameter (ECP) as part of a create operation, initialize the **ExtraCreateParameter** member of the IO_DRIVER_CREATE_CONTEXT structure with the [**FltAllocateExtraCreateParameterList**](./nf-fltkernel-fltallocateextracreateparameterlist.md) routine.
-If ECPs are used, they must be created, manipulated, and freed using the appropriate routines - the following *See Also* section lists these routines.
-Upon returning from the call of **FltCreateFileEx2**, the ECP list is unchanged and may be passed to additional calls of **FltCreateFileEx2** for other create operations.
+To specify an ECP as part of a create operation, initialize the **ExtraCreateParameter** member of the IO_DRIVER_CREATE_CONTEXT structure with the [**FltAllocateExtraCreateParameterList**](./nf-fltkernel-fltallocateextracreateparameterlist.md) routine.
+If ECPs are used, they must be created, manipulated, and freed using the appropriate routines.

+Filter drivers below the caller of **FltCreateFileEx2** should not add or delete ECPs on the caller.
+Consequently, upon returning from the call to **FltCreateFileEx2**, the ECP list should be unchanged and may be passed to additional calls of **FltCreateFileEx2** for other create operations.
 Note that the operating system does not automatically deallocate the ECP list structure - the caller of **FltCreateFileEx2** must deallocate this structure by calling the [**FltFreeExtraCreateParameterList**](./nf-fltkernel-fltfreeextracreateparameterlist.md) routine.

 To create/open a file in the context of a transaction, set the **TxnParameters** member of the IO_DRIVER_CREATE_CONTEXT structure to the value returned by the [**IoGetTransactionParameterBlock**](../ntddk/nf-ntddk-iogettransactionparameterblock.md) routine.